buswedg/dataquest/Machine Learning/Machine Learning in Python/Gradient Descent/GD_template.md

 From this plot, the data looks linear with a negative slope, lower accuracy with higher distance.
 We can use a linear model, as shown in previous missions, to model this data.
 This model is written as accuracyi=θ1distancei+θ0+ϵi where θ's are coefficients and ϵ are error terms.
 To start, lets use sklearn's LinearRegression class to estimate a linear model.

+####Instructions

+Fit a linear model where distance is the independent variable and accuracy is the dependent variable.
+Use the sklearn class LinearRegression and assign the coefficient of distance to theta1.

 ```python
 from sklearn.linear_model import LinearRegression